Smoke Alarms & Carbon Monoxide Detectors

-Read on to learn about smoke alarm and carbon monoxide detector safety tips
+Read on to learn about smoke alarms and carbon monoxide detector safety tips.

 - It is best to use interconnected smoke alarms.
 When one smoke alarm sounds, they all sound

-- Today’s smoke alarms will be more technologically advanced to respond to a multitude of fire conditions yet mitigate false alarms
+- Today's smoke alarms will be more technologically advanced to respond to many fire conditions yet mitigate false alarms.

 - A smoke alarm should be on the ceiling or high on a wall.
 Keep smoke alarms away from the kitchen to reduce false alarms.
-They should be at least 10 feet (3 meters) from the stove
+They should be 10 feet (3 meters) from the stove.

-- Replace all smoke alarms when they are 10 years old
+- Replace all smoke alarms when they are ten years old

 - A closed door may slow the spread of smoke, heat, and fire.